microprediction/microprediction/README.md

 I'm dynamic and fascinating.
 Not really but I run a slack channel for those interested in time-series, covariance prediction, optimization and other things enabling semi-autonomous collective microprediction.
 Most Friday's at noon I make myself available to anyone interesting in these things via a regular open google meet (see [here](https://microprediction.github.io/microprediction/meet.html)).
-I'm not big on booking things on my calendar, ever, as there is no way to predict in advance if a given 15 minute product pitch will derail continguous work.
-Thanks for you understanding.
+I'm not big on creating other deterministic future work interruptions even though I do realize there is excellent tooling for this.

 # The [TimeMachines](https://github.com/microprediction/timemachines), [Precise](https://github.com/microprediction/precise), and [HumpDay](https://github.com/microprediction/humpday) packages